Rural Health Care Clinic opens doors to serve Vicksburg - The Vicksburg Post

 “This is where it begins,” Martin said.
 “Great health is a result of a good payer source and a great provider.”

 Complete Care Rural Health Care will hold its grand opening May 18.
-Free snacks and give-a ways will be offered.
+Free snacks and giveaways will be offered.

 For more information or to schedule an appointment, call 601-456-2598.